experimentalDataAesthetics/smallOFmodules/README.md

 smallOFmodules
 ==============
-Experimental small scale modules with openframeworks for testing purposes in context of the EDAe project.
+Experimental small scale modules made with openframeworks for testing purposes in context of the EDAe project.